rammalahmad/Twitter-Sentiment-Analysis/Final_models/documentation + resources/Documentation.md

 If we can afford the waiting time (which could be the case in the model 2 actually), KeyBERT should be the best option.
 If we can't however then the TFIDF manual implementation is the best candidate for the task.

 #### Hashtags in Cluster
 Inspired by the earlier work for the keywords a similar approach could be done for the hashtags.
 We start by taking the __set__ of all the hashtags in the Cluster.
-We recover the top 30 recurrent hashtags (not done yet) then we apply MMR on the set in order to get diversified results.
+We recover the top 30 recurrent hashtags, then we apply MMR on the set in order to get diversified results.
 For instance, it's quite common to get a lot of hashtags that indicate the company's name which would not be really helpful in finding the cluster's theme hence the need to apply mmr.

 #### Output